The Danger of Paralysis Ticks

 The next step is to take your pet to your veterinarian.
 This is vital, as the residue of the tick's toxin under the skin can really cause a problem.
 Although the tick has been killed or removed, the animal can still become paralysed from this residue of poison.
 The poison is slowly absorbed and may cause paralysis hours or even a day or two later.

-- Dogs and cats can often loose the control of the throat and voice box first (a strange miaow or bark may be the first thing you notice)
+- Dogs and cats can often lose control of their throat and voice box first.
+A strange meow or bark may be the first thing you notice.

 Preventing tick paralysis

 Tick infestations can be prevented although tick control is easier on dogs than on cats.
 Also, manufacturers are releasing new products onto the market regularly to make the job easier and more reliable.

 There are several ways to minimise tick infestations.

 - Firstly, there are specific tick collars that are available, such as the Kiltix Tick and Flea Collar for Dogs, Seresto Flea and Tick Collar for Dogs, Preventic 2 Month Tick Collar for dogs and Scalibor 3 Month Paralysis Tick Collar for Dogs.
 Collars are not suitable for dogs that swim regularly.